Spectral narrowing of a phonon resonance in time-domain sum-frequency spectroscopy: Static Sum-Frequency Spectrum

 Consequently, the linear optical effects of Fresnel transmission and wavevector mismatch strongly modify the SFG spectrum.
 The contribution of the resonant enhancement of $\chi^{(2)}(\omega_1)$ at the TO phonon frequency $\omega_\t{TO}$ is suppressed by the reduced electric field strength $\bu{F}(\omega_1) \b{E}(\omega_1)$ and increased phase-mismatch $\Delta k(\omega_1)$.
 Instead, a (double) peak of the SFG intensity is induced at the LO mode $\omega_\t{LO}$, mainly caused by the enhanced Fresnel transmission of the out-of-plane component of the electric field $F_\t{zz} E_\t{z}$.
 A similar behavior is observed for the SFG spectra at other polarization conditions with non-vanishing $\chi^{(2)}$ components (Fig.~\ref{fig:SiCexp}).\\ \\

-The coherence length $l_\t{c}$, describing the extent of the bulk volume contributing to the SFG signal, is related to the phase-mismatch via $l_\t{c}(\omega) \sim 1/\Delta k(\omega)$~\cite{Fau66}.
-For the PPP case, the calculated IR frequency dependence $l_\t{c}(\omega_1)$ is shown in Fig.~\ref{fig:SiCtheo3}.
-In the forward direction, the interaction depth amounts to about one VIS wavelength, $l_\t{c} \sim \lambda_2$, whereas the backward SFG emission is limited to a smaller, mainly wavelength-independent region of $l_\t{c} \sim \SI{15}{nm}$.
-In relation to the lattice constant $c$ (along the $z$ direction), the latter case corresponds to a size of about $15$ crystal unit cell.
-For nonlinear material being opaque to the IR or VIS radiation, absorption would reduce the coherence length even further~\cite{Fau66}.
-Thus, in reflection-type measurements of non-centrosymmetric materials, the coherent SFG process is sensitive to just a thin volume beneath the surface -- typically tens of nanometers~\cite{Hor19} -- although the bulk response is being probed.

-Regarding the value of the susceptibility components $\chi^{(2)}_{ijk}$, only the ratio of the tensor elements can be extracted.
-The $|\chi_{\t{zzz}}^{(2)}|$ is stronger than the other non-vanishing components, cf. Fig.~\ref{fig:SiCtheo2}(b).
-In comparison to reported experimental values for the quadratic nonlinear optical coefficients of 4H-SiC in the IR region, $\chi^{(2)}_\t{zzz}/\chi^{(2)}_\t{zxx} = \SI{-4.5}{pm/V}$~\cite{Nie99} and $|\chi^{(2)}_\t{zxx}| \approx |\chi^{(2)}_\t{xxz}| \approx \SI{6.5}{pm/V}$~\cite{Sat09}, the SFG measurement is in reasonable agreement.
+From the experiment, only the ratio of the susceptibility tensor components $\chi^{(2)}_{ijk}$ can be extracted.
+The element $|\chi^{(2)}_\t{zzz}|$ is stronger than the other non-vanishing components, cf. Fig.~\ref{fig:SiCtheo2}(b).
+In comparison to reported experimental values for the quadratic nonlinear optical coefficients of 4H-SiC in the IR region, $\chi^{(2)}_\t{zzz}/\chi^{(2)}_\t{zxx} = -4.5$~\cite{Nie99} and $|\chi^{(2)}_\t{zxx}| \approx |\chi^{(2)}_\t{xxz}| \approx \SI{6.5}{pm/V}$~\cite{Sat09}, the SFG measurement is in reasonable agreement.
 Calculated second-order susceptibilities, based on density functional theory, support the experimental results~\cite{Che94,Hue11}.
 Moreover, it has been found that the optical nonlinearity is increased for SiC polytypes of reduced hexagonality (e.g. 6H, 3C), which possess also a smaller band gap~\cite{Nie99}.